thibaudcolas/koans-playground/docker/README.md

 > **Repository**: a collection of images – sort of like a GitHub repository, except the code is already built.
 >
 > **Registry**: a collection of repositories.
+>
+> **Service**: defines how containers behave in production
+> **Service**: really just “containers in production.”
+A service only runs one image, but it codifies the way that image runs—what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.

 ---